 After Samuel anointed Saul with olive oil, things looked promising for Saul.
 We read that the Spirit of the Lord came upon Saul and he was changed into a different person (1 Samuel 10:6) and God changed Saul’s heart (1 Samuel 10:9).
 One of the first great things we see Saul do was to help rescue the city of Jabesh which had been besieged.
 Saul gathered 330,000 men to save Jabesh.
 After the battle, Saul honored the Lord and said, “…this is the day the Lord has rescued Israel” (1 Samuel 11:13).

 But things began to change in Saul’s heart.
 First he allowed fear, impatience, and disobedience to creep in.
 In 1 Samuel 13, when Israel was up against the Philistines, Saul was supposed to wait for Samuel to meet up with him.
 But he didn’t.
-And he even sacrificed a burnt offering to the Lord.
-He knew that this job was strictly for the priests to do.
+And he even sacrificed a burnt offering to the Lord, disobeying what he was told.
 When Samuel arrived on the scene, he let Saul know that he had been very foolish.
 And because he did not follow the Lord’s commands, his kingdom would not endure.

 Then Saul allowed pride to enter into his heart.
 When the Israelites were still in battle, there was one particular day when he forbid his troops to eat anything.
 He said, “Cursed be anyone who eats food before evening comes, before I have avenged myself on my enemies.”
 In the latter part of his statement, he is focused on himself; and he has taken God out of the equation.
 This almost cost the life of his own son, Jonathan.
 He had not heard his father say these words and had eaten some honey.
 Fortunately, due to the great things Jonathan had done in battle, the other men stuck up for him and saved him from being put to death.
 (1 Samuel 14)